sanusatyadarshi/sanusatyadarshi.github.io/index.md

 - Sniffing system calls(Strace for life!!!)

 ## How to work with me?
-If you find know how to improve this:
+If you know how to improve this:

 ```console
 root@ubuntu:~# strace -c ls -l /etc > /dev/null